Chase Claypool Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Claypool collected 41 receiving yards in his one career matchup against the Chiefs, 1.5 fewer than his over/under for Sunday's game.
+- Claypool put up 41 receiving yards in his one career matchup against the Chiefs, 0.5 fewer than his over/under for Sunday's game.

-- Claypool did not have a touchdown catch in that game against the Chiefs.
+- Claypool did not have a touchdown catch in that contest against the Chiefs.

-- The Chiefs are allowing 263.6 passing yards per game this year, the NFL's 25th-ranked pass defense.
+- The Chiefs have the NFL's 25th-ranked pass defense this season, yielding 263.6 yards per game through the air.

-- The Chiefs have given up 27 passing TDs this year (1.6 per game), ranking them 16th among NFL defenses.
+- The Chiefs have conceded 27 passing TDs this season (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances

-- In last week's game against the Ravens, Claypool racked up five catches for 37 yards and scored one touchdown.
+- In last week's outing against the Ravens, Claypool totaled 37 yards on five receptions while scoring one touchdown.

-- Claypool has also contributed with 95 yards on 12 grabs and one touchdown over his last three outings.
-He was targeted 22 times and averaged 31.7 receiving yards per game.
+- Over his last three games, Claypool has caught 12 passes for 95 yards and one touchdown.
+He was targeted 22 times, and averaged 31.7 yards per game.

 Claypool's Pittsburgh Teammates